Skip to main content

 The accumulator triggers a rebate on both Fill 2 and Fill 3, keeping the total net fee close to the single-fill equivalent.

 Subpenny prices alone produce 4-decimal-place intermediates.
 Fractional contracts alone also produce 4-decimal-place intermediates.
 When combined, intermediates can reach 6 decimal places (e.g., $0.3301 x 0.03 = $0.009903).
-Final balances are always rounded to whole cents.
+Final balances are rounded to the user’s target balance precision.